tgfrerer/openFrameworks/libs/openFrameworks/vk/README.md

 ## Context.h

-To facilitate some simulacrum of old-style OpenGL immediate mode and to ease the transition, there is a Context class which is responsible to deal with tracking drawing state and to translate this into meaningful Vulkan Command buffers and pipeline changes.
+To facilitate some semblance of old-style OpenGL immediate mode and to ease the transition, there is a Context class which is responsible to deal with tracking drawing state and to translate this into meaningful Vulkan Command buffers and pipeline changes.